 [export_job] exported to `/tmp/symlinksourcedir/darktable_exported/symlinksourcename.jpg

-#1 Updated by Stéphane Gourichon about 1 month ago
+#1 Updated by Stéphane Gourichon over 1 year ago

 Regression commit identified¶

 This bug is a regression because is did not happen on older version, and was observed on 2.4.0 on.

 Tracing in code it looks like the bug was introduced in this commit:

 commit 0da09d66610f9b7bd07783469d188b9beb323750 Author: Tobias Ellinghaus <email@example.com> Date: 2017-08-28 17:09:30 +0200 Windows: Try to normalize filenames during import On Windows there are a myriad different ways to refer to the same file thanks to the file systems not being case sensitive, different path separators ('/' vs. '\'), different naming schemes and probably more.
 We try to make filenames unique before importing to be able to figure out if we know an image already.
 There are cases where this doesn't work at the moment and we refuse to load those files for now.
 Feedback is more than welcome!

 normalized_filename and uses it a number of ways.